 - All applicants are first-timers

-- Not earning more than $5000 for SSC and $12,000 for JJS
+- Not earning more than $6000 for 99 years lease

 It’s a well-known fact that HDB gives out grants for applicants with low income in tiered amounts.